 Provides a hands-on scientific study of human evolution and variation.
-Students conduct lab work on human and non-human primate lab specimens using physical anthropology methods, materials and techniques.
-Includes DNA, blood and protein samples, measurement and comparison of skeletal materials and fossil casts and the performance of standard anthropometric measurements of human subjects.
-Includes observation of primate behavior in a zoo or research setting through a required one-half day field trip.
+Students conduct laboratory work on human and non-human primate laboratory specimens using the methods, materials and techniques of physical anthropology.
+Includes analysis of DNA, blood and protein samples, measurement and comparison of skeletal materials and fossil casts and the performance of standard anthropometric measurements on human subjects.
+Students also conduct first-hand observations of primate behavior in a zoo or research setting.
+A half-day field trip is required.